MicrosoftDocs/dynamics365smb-docs/business-central/ui-batch-posting.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.reviewer: edupont
-ms.date: 08/30/2019
+ms.date: 09/02/2019
 ms.author: sgroespe

 ---
 # Post Multiple Documents at the Same Time
-Instead of posting individual documents one by one, you can select multiple non-posted documents in a list for batch posting according to a schedule, for example, at the end of the day.
+Instead of posting individual documents one by one, you can select multiple non-posted documents in a list for batch posting, either immediately or according to a schedule, such as at the end of the day.
 This may be useful if only a supervisor can post documents created by other users or to avoid system performance issues from posting during work hours.

 > [!NOTE]
-> Batch posted documents, are always posted in the background.
-If you want to post a smaller set of documents in the foreground, use the **Post Selected** action.
+> Batch posting of documents happens in the background as defined by a job queue entry, which must first be set up.
+For more information, see [Use Job Queues to Schedule Tasks](admin-job-queues-schedule-tasks.md).

 ## To post multiple purchase orders
 The following procedure explains how to batch post purchase orders.
 The steps are similar for all purchase and sales documents where the **Batch Post** action is available.